What is a homework helper — and how do you hire one?

 From writing your initial job posting to following up on the results of your hiring decision, there are steps you can take to ensure your children gets an appropriate level of homework help.

 It's hard enough finding a great after-school sitter.
-Now you need to narrow the pool and also find someone with an academic or tutoring background.
+Now you need to narrow the pool and also find someone with an academic or homework background.
 As the applicants start rolling in, here's what to look for:

 Narrow the list down to your top five candidates and interview them over the phone or in-person.
 Then bring your two favorites to your home so they can meet your kids and you can ask more in-depth questions.

-- Bring in your children.
 While you may hesitate to introduce your kids to a slew of strangers, it's a good idea for them to meet the top candidates.
 "Ideally the child should meet the applicant and be excited to be receiving special help from the applicant," says Slattengren.

-Check the Helper's Effectiveness
+Check the helper's effectiveness

 - Ask your children.
 You know your kids.
-Have you noticed a change in their attitudes towards schoolwork -- either positive or negative?
+Have you noticed a change in their attitudes towards schoolwork — either positive or negative?
 Are they enthusiastic about their new homework helper?
 If, after a few weeks, your child is still struggling with academics, this may indicate that, although your child may like his or her helper, the help isn't effective.
 Promptly discuss any areas of concern with your new employee.

 - Touch base with teachers.
 Schedule a parent-teacher conference or send in a quick note to teacher asking about your child's progress.
 Let the teacher know about your new hire and ask for feedback on your child's improvement.
 The teacher will be able to alert you to any problems, and suggest remedies.

 Of course, if your child is struggling in school, you might need more assistance than a basic homework helper can provide.
 You may need to hire a more specialized tutor who can help your child and provide more extensive academic support.